 Go to: https://tinyurl.com/ltowa56 His poster is number 40 under the topic: Carbon Prices,Emissions Trading, Other Climate Policies & Investment Decisions.
 His paper was originally titled, The effect of COP 15 (Copenhagen 2009) on the US Wind Industry.
 The original title would have made for a very brief paper.

 Michael had a good time in Warsaw and afterward in Krakow.
 In Krakow he ate a real Polish sausage (with grilled onions, but with no American French Fries).
 Michael’s total automobile travel distance from Paris to Warsaw to Krakow and back to Paris was 4,000 km (2,400 US miles).

-During October 2002, Michael was an Invited Professor at the Ecole Supériere de Affairs (ESA), Université Pierre Mendès France (Grenoble-II), France http://www.iae-grenoble.fr/
+During October 2002, Michael was an Invited Professor at the Ecole Supériere de Affairs (ESA), Université Pierre Mendès France (now, the Université Grenoble Alpes) France http://www.iae-grenoble.fr/

 Michael taught at the University of Illinois at Chicago (UIC) http://www.uic.edu/ during the 1997-98 academic year and during fall semester, 1999.

 From 1970 to 1999 , he was a full-time, tenured Economics Professor at the College of DuPage (COD), Glen Ellyn, IL https://www.cod.edu/ .

 For 29 years, Michael wrote his own lecture notes and test questions.
 Michael tried to maintain his academic standards equal to Northern Illinois University (NIU) and the University of Illinois at Chicago (UIC), COD’s two biggest transfer institutions.
 Michael is still a member of the American Economics Association (AEA).

 Michael is not a year 2020 “instant expert” on the finances of wind power, solar energy, energy storage, the hydrogen economy and climate change mitigation.